 This strategy applies even more to average users.

-In order to function in modern internet-driven society, you have to give up at least some information.
+To function in modern internet-driven society, you must give up at least some information.

 The goal of privacy by compartmentalization is to take control of, who gets access to what information and prevent adversaries from getting access to the whole package, but only to the information necessary to deliver the desired function.